drclaw1394/perl-usac-mime/README.md

 # PERFORMANCE

-A very basic benchmark of performing a forward lookup of "txt" extension, comparing this modules to [Plack::MIME](https://metacpan.org/pod/Plack%3A%3AMIME) and [MIME::Detect](https://metacpan.org/pod/MIME%3A%3ADetect) locally on my laptop
+A very basic benchmark of performing a forward lookup of a "txt" extension.
+Comparing this modules to [Plack::MIME](https://metacpan.org/pod/Plack%3A%3AMIME) and [MIME::Detect](https://metacpan.org/pod/MIME%3A%3ADetect) locally on my laptop give the following lookup rates:

 ```
     Module                 Lookup rate

     MIME::Detect                 167/s
-    Plack::MIME
+    Plack::MIME              5208333/s
-    uSAC::MIME
+    uSAC::MIME              43478261/s
 ```

 # REPOSITORY